coders-school/good-practices/module1/02_conventions.en.md

 ## The ternary operator `?:`

-One line is usually unreadable
+One line notation is usually unreadable
 <!-- .element: class="fragment fade-in" -->

 ```cpp